 - 11. Open the config mode of Cluster WebUI, and click Import.
 Import the cluster configuration data zipped in step 10. - 12.
-Of the cluster configuration data, manually update its items if necessary.

-See "Removed Functions" of "Notes on upgrading EXPRESSCLUSTER" in "Notes and Restrictions" in the "Getting Started Guide".
-Then, if you have used any of the functions with its corresponding action described in the Action column of the table, change the cluster configuration data according to the described action. - 13.
-If you upgrade from EXPRESSCLUSTER X 3.3 and are using mirror disk resources or hybrid disk resources, perform the following steps: - a.
-Allocate cluster partition (The cluster partition should be 1024MiB or larger).
+Of the cluster configuration data, manually update its items if necessary. - See "Removed Functions" of "Notes on upgrading EXPRESSCLUSTER" in "Notes and Restrictions" in the "Getting Started Guide".
+Then, if you have used any of the functions with its corresponding action described in the Action column of the table, change the cluster configuration data according to the described action. - If a password was set on the cluster password method, the password has been cleared.
+Please set the password again by using Cluster WebUI.